Natalie-wan/phase-1-code-challenge/README.md

 - **Make a Decision:** If the driver has more than 12 points, show "License suspended."

 #### Key Steps
-1. Use prompt() to get the car's speed.
+1. User provides their input(speed).
 2. Check if the speed is below 70 km/h.
 3. Calculate demerit points by dividing the extra speed by 5.
 4. Use if-else to show the right message or decide if the license should be suspended.